KaburaJ/Tafsiri/README.md

 The data utilized by Tafsiri can be found at [SQL Playground](https://uibakery.io/sql-playground).

 ## Demo
 For a demonstration of Tafsiri's functionality, please watch the [Tafsiri Demo Video](https://youtu.be/kQcZr803vxg?si=7o7pIPaxcgYlpZMc).
+For a sneak preview of Tafsiri's extended version, watch [this video](https://youtu.be/FbS9grelxBo)